 Oliver’s Battery Road North, Stanmore, Winchester, Hampshire

-The building is a relatively modest one, designed to meet the need for a church in the suburbs of Winchester.
-Its octagonal shape maximises the space available for worship and gives high visibility and, as such, is typical of a strand of Catholic church-building design in the 1960s.
-A room attached at the rear allows for non-liturgical activities.
+An octagonal design, designed to meet the need for a church in the suburbs of Winchester.
+Its plan form maximises the space available for worship and gives high visibility, and is typical of a strand of Catholic church design in the years after the Second Vatican Council.

 The church was built in 1969 at a cost of £32,000, to designs by Alan Stewart.
 It was and still is served from St Peter, Winchester.

 The church is octagonal and built of red-brown bricks of varying hue.
 There is an octagonal entrance porch-cum-sacristy at the front and a polygonal-shaped hall at the rear.
 The roof is a brownish metal alloy and has a plain spirelet at the centre.
 Each face of the octagon has a clerestory formed of two banks of five-light windows filled with coloured glass in abstract patterns.
 At the front is the flat-roofed former main entrance under a stepped gable.
 The present entrance is through a vestibule shared with the school.
 The interior walls are bare, light red brick.
 The flooring is of wood blocks laid in a herringbone fashion and the stone altar stands on a single-step, octagonal dais towards the entrance end.